-- For handsfree operation, press , the Answer softkey, or the line/call appearance button for the incoming call. - Press fighting for headset operation or the answer button on your headset (if available). - Lift the handset for handset operation.
+- For handsfree operation, press , the Answer softkey, or the line/call appearance button for the incoming call. - Press for headset operation or the answer button on your headset (if available). - Lift the handset for handset operation.

 Note: The audio mode setting you have selected in Options List > Headset Settings on the IP phone UI determines if the call goes to handsfree or headset operation.
-For more information, see the section "Audio Mode" on page 80.
+For more information, see the section "Audio Mode".